HuskyDevClub/Minesweeper/readme.txt

 -------------------

-IDE: Visual Studio Code
+IDE: IntelliJ Idea

-Estimated time to solution: ~15 hours
+Estimated time to solution: ~10-20 hours

 Conerns with solution: No time to implement GUI but works on the CLI!